 This course will involve the detailed analysis of a range of prose, poetry and drama texts; students will be studying the texts in more detail than at GCSE and will look specifically at the craft of the writer and the various contexts of the work.
 Students will be given many opportunities to express their own views, and consider those of others in both discussion and writing.

-In the first year students can expect to study a play by Shakespeare alongside an anthology of the best literary criticism about this, two novels – one a literary “classic”, the other written more closely to their own lifetime – and a selection of contemporary poetry.
+In the first year students can expect to study a play by Shakespeare alongside an anthology of the best literary criticism about two novels – one a literary “classic”, the other written more closely to their own lifetime – and a selection of contemporary poetry.
 In the second year students will build upon this learning further by completing a piece of coursework based on two texts, that will allow them to follow a theme, movement, author or period in detail.
 Students will also study a second play in detail.
 They will also study in depth, a range of poetry from a particular poet or period.

 What goes well with this course?